JAKAMI99/pwnamap/README.md

 ---

 ## Idea
-A selfhosted(!) map which shows Network-APs, where your pwnagotchi captured a handshake for.
+A selfhosted(!) map which shows Access-Points, your pwnagotchi captured a handshake and show

 ---
 ## ToDo